 A ‘fact find’ exercise to determine your financial circumstances and retirement plans was not carried out adequately

 You would have been better off with your existing pension plan

 Get in touch with our claims team and we will be able to discuss the best options for you moving forward.
 You can contact our office from 9 am to 5pm or email us at any time and we’ll get back to you as quickly as possible.

-We charge 18% inc VAT on the total monies awarded for a successful claim.
+The cost of our service is 15%+VAT of the gross amount of compensation offered in settlement of your claim.
+The maximum success fee we will charge is £7,500 + VAT.
 There is no charge for unsuccessful claims.
 You can withdraw your claim at any time, although a cancellation fee may apply.

 We win more than 9 out of 10 claims.